mustafa-siddiqui/Solar-Tracking-System/README.md

 **04/17**: SPI communication with the accelerometer working.
 Leaking current issue fixed with a diode.
 Work on motor control module started.
 Built-in delay functions now accurate and work as intended.
 Please use `__delay_ms()` or `__delay_us()` in your code.

+**04/22**: NMEA String parsing is working.
+The sun's zenith and azimuth angles are correctly calculated from time and coordinates.

 ### Notes
 [*important points to let others know of/keep track of for oneself during development*]